Disabledbarrel/memory_game/README.md

 I wanted to use the known and preffered Fisher-Yates algorithm to shuffle the cards on the game board.
 I put the shuffle function in a separate file, shuffle.js.
 The source code for this function can be found here (as I did not write the code for shuffeling myself): https://github.com/pazguille/shuffle-array/blob/master/index.js

-## Some future steps
-* Some refactoring of the code, perhaps split the gameClick-function into multiple functions.
-* Keep count of highscore
-* Perhaps use a bigger game board and get images dynamically for a greater variaty
-* Implement different degrees of difficulty